-On the 7705 SAR-M (all variants), all RJ-45 Ethernet ports and SFP ports support synchronous Ethernet and can supply a timing reference to be used as a source of node synchronization.
-On the 7705 SAR-M (variants with T1/E1 ports), two T1/E1 ports can supply a timing reference.
-When installed on 7705 SAR-M variants with module slots, the 2-port 10GigE (Ethernet) module or 6-port SAR-M Ethernet module can supply two timing references.
+On the 7705 SAR-M, all RJ-45 Ethernet ports and SFP ports support synchronous Ethernet and can supply a timing reference to be used as a source of node synchronization.
+On the 7705 SAR-M variants with T1/E1 ports, two T1/E1 ports can supply a timing reference.
+The 2-port 10GigE (Ethernet) module or 6-port SAR-M Ethernet module can supply two timing references.

 On the 7705 SAR-H and 7705 SAR-Hc, all RJ-45 Ethernet ports and SFP ports support synchronous Ethernet and can supply a timing reference to be used as a source of node synchronization.
 When the 4-port T1/E1 and RS-232 Combination module is installed in the 7705 SAR-H, a single T1/E1 port on the module can supply a timing reference; it can be independently configured for loop-timing or node-timing.
 When the GPS Receiver module is installed in the 7705 SAR-H, the GPS RF port can be used as a source of node synchronization.
-All ports on the 4-port SAR-H Fast Ethernet module support synchronous Ethernet and can supply a timing reference to be used as a source of node synchronization.

-On the 7705 SAR-A (both variants), all synchronous Ethernet ports can supply a timing reference to be used as a source of node synchronization.
+On the 7705 SAR-A, all synchronous Ethernet ports can supply a timing reference to be used as a source of node synchronization.
 Synchronous Ethernet is supported on the XOR ports (1 to 4), configured as either RJ-45 ports or SFP ports.
 Synchronous Ethernet is also supported on SFP ports 5 to 8.
 Ports 9 to 12 do not support synchronous Ethernet (except when 10/100/1000BaseT copper SFP is used) and, therefore, cannot be used as a timing reference.
 On the 7705 SAR-A variant with T1/E1 ports, two T1/E1 ports can also supply a timing reference.